hazelcast/hazelcast-jet-demos/flight-telemetry/README.md

 # Prerequisites

-- Docker with Docker Compose : [Installation guide](https://docs.docker.com/install/)
+- Docker with Docker Compose: [Installation guide](https://docs.docker.com/install/)

 Docker must be running for this demo to work.